Caltech-IPAC/rapid/docs/source/install/install.rst

    /source/code/location/rapid/c/common/fftw/include

 .. warning::
-    The sextractor configure script made by autogen.sh in the build script did not work on the Mac laptop used to test the build script.
+    The sextractor configure script made by autogen.sh in the build script initially did
+    not work on the Mac laptop used to test the build script.
 To fix the problem, a hacked version of the sextractor configure script is copied into the sextractor build directory and rerun as part of